Bil Herd’s Commodore 128D

 I was fortunate enough to be able to acquire a blue Commodore PET 2001 recently.
 While I have a couple of other PET 2001 variations, I don’t have a PET 2001 with blue screen...

 Here are some pictures of the KIMSI S-100 add-on board for the KIM-1.
-This board was produced by Forethought Technologies along with an option power supply that would handle the extra load of up...
+This board was produced by Forethought Technologies along with an optional power supply known as the KIMSI-PLUS power supply that would...

 When Commodore first made the Commodore 64 (C64) available, it put out this version which is known as the “silver label” model because of the distinctively different top silver label and the stylized “64...